ItsLahRee/HW-Wireframe/README.md

 # HW-Wireframe

-The Goal: Use basic CSS positioning to create a pre-defined layout.
+The Goal: Use basic HTML & CSS to replicate a pre-defined layout.

 ## Getting Started